 In May half term my family and I went glamping in Stratford-Upon-Avon, an area we hadn’t visited with the children before and were excited to explore.
 As we had just bought our National Trust memberships that week we thought we would visit a few places during the trip.
-We stopped off at Wightwick Manor and Gardens on the way there, visited Charlecote Park during our stay and stopped off at Moseley Old Hall on the way home.
+We stopped off at Wightwick Manor and Gardens on the way to Stratford-Upon-Avon, visited Charlecote Park during our stay and finally stopped off at Moseley Old Hall on the way home.

 Gardens House Cafe Animals Shop Forest area